clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via an `:in-branch` flag.
 Only the body's unconditional spine constrains.
-5. A `:char-sequence` constraint is not recorded when the lang is `:clj`: the char-sequence fns coerce via `.toString` on the JVM, so the requirement is not provable there.
-In CLJS they throw (or worse, `ends-with?` returns a wrong answer silently), so the constraint stands.
-Direct calls keep flagging in both langs.
-Open question with the core team: whether JVM toString coercion is a supported contract.
-If not, this rule can be dropped and the constraint propagates on `:clj` too.
+5. `:char-sequence` constraints propagate on both platforms.
+The JVM impls coerce via `.toString`, so a symbol into `str/replace` happens to work there, but the clojure.string ns docstring (design note 4) documents the contract as CharSequence, and the CLJS impls throw or, for `ends-with?`, return a wrong answer silently.
+Provable means provable by contract.
+An earlier revision skipped these constraints on `:clj` and was reverted.

 ## Transitive inference